andyyu/chrome-chess-bot/README.md

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/lohcfjmdomblangndimbjfecoapohjlb.svg?maxAge=2592000)]()
 [![Chrome Web Store](https://img.shields.io/chrome-web-store/d/lohcfjmdomblangndimbjfecoapohjlb.svg?maxAge=2592000)]()

-A chess bot for [chess.com](https://chess.com) written in Javascript and built as a Chrome extension.
+A chess bot for [Chess.com](https://chess.com) written in Javascript and designed as a Chrome extension.
 Uses the open-source [Stockfish](https://stockfishchess.org/) engine for its move analysis.
 Automatically registers game start/completion, parses game state on a per-move basis, and produces the best move after analyzing outcomes 14 moves deep.

 > 14 is default, this can be changed in ``background.js`` to sacrifice move calculation speed for better performance.

 > A search limit of 14 takes ~0.75-1 second per move.

+> Warning: increasing max search depth will exponentially increase computation time.

 Tested (to win) on defaults settings up to ~2000 Elo.